evan-dayy/sp24-cs5004-notes/IntelliJ-IDEA-related/README.md

   <img src="resources/r12.jpg" alt="image">
 </div>

-- Let's Test it, add some code it it!
+- Let's Test it, add some code in it!
 It works!

 <div align="center">
   <img src="resources/r13.jpg" alt="image">
 </div>

-- You can also save the project setting when you use create the project using Maven Setting and then later on change it structure (like move the `test` directory outside and then save the template);)
+- You can also save the project setting when you create the project using Maven Setting and then later on change it structure (ex. move the `test` directory outside and then save the template);)

 ## Short Cut To Make Life Easy